Rocket-like dynamics of ferrimagnetic domain walls in graded materials

-Ferrimagnets support ultrafast domain wall dynamics due to the suppression of Walker breakdown, making them promising candidates for next-generation magnetic technologies \cite{zhang2023ferrimagnets, foggetti2025quantitative, neeraj2021inertial}.
-We extend the equation of motion of a ferromagnetic domain wall, Eq.~\ref{mFerro}, to the non-uniform ferrimagnetic case, showing that a domain wall can shed mass and accelerate toward the magnon velocity.
+\paragraph{Rocket effect in non-uniform ferrimagnets --- } Ferrimagnets support ultrafast domain wall dynamics due to the suppression of Walker breakdown, making them promising candidates for next-generation magnetic technologies \cite{zhang2023ferrimagnets, foggetti2025quantitative, neeraj2021inertial}.
+Under these conditions, extend the equation of motion of a ferromagnetic domain wall, Eq.~\ref{mFerro}, to the non-uniform ferrimagnetic case, showing that a domain wall can shed mass and accelerate toward the magnon velocity.

 The Lagrangian and Rayleigh densities of a ferrimagnet with antiferromagnetic order parameter along a unit vector $\hat{n}$ read \cite{kim2017fast, li2020ultrafast, kim2014propulsion, kim2017self, pap2, caretta2020relativistic}: